roguehistory/Hist_Digh3814/content/en/week/5/instructions.md

 1. As you did for week one, make another notes.md entry and put it in your private github repository for week 5.

 2. In your reflective journal, drawing on your annotations of what you've read, your notes from what you've listened to, and the work you've done (both the successes and the not-quite-successes) discuss the space between the action of counting, and the reality of the things that have been counted.
-In what ways does the coding scheme from [DEBS](https://debs.ac.uk) miss, elide, or highlight memorialization practice in Canadian graveyards?
+In what ways does the coding scheme from debs.ac.uk miss, elide, or highlight memorialization practice in Canadian graveyards?
 If you were able to get our data into a notebook and begin examining it, what patterns emerge and what do they suggest (given what you've read this week)?
 Put your journal entry in your repo.

 ### Log You Work